What is peripheral neuropathy?

 You may have physical therapy.
 This can increase muscle strength and help build muscle control.
 Over-the-counter medicine can relieve mild nerve pain.
 Your doctor may also prescribe medicine to help with severe pain, numbness, tingling, and weakness.
 If you have neuropathy in your feet, it's a good idea to have them checked during each office visit.
 This can help prevent problems.

-Some people find that physical therapy, acupuncture, or transcutaneous electrical nerve stimulation (TENS) helps relieve pain.
+Some people find that physical therapy, gentle exercise, acupuncture, or transcutaneous electrical nerve stimulation (TENS) helps relieve pain.

 Where can you learn more?